migratoralicetrix/www.alicetrix.com/index.md

     <div class="row  jumbotron">
         <div class="col-md-7 order-md-2">
-            <h2 class="featurette-heading">Offering Fast, Secure, Auto Scalable, Isloated Tenancy, Managed Migration Process <span class="text-muted"> options for your data migration.</span></h2>
+            <h2 class="featurette-heading">Offering Fast, Secure, Auto Scalable, Isloated Tenancy, Managed Migration Process <span class="text-muted"> options for your file migration.</span></h2>
-            <p class="lead"> We understand that customers needs a fast, reliable product for data migration, we also understand that it is customer's data, hence instead of a typical multi-tenant architecture a SaaS product provider follows we offer a simple, dedicated auto-scalable and isolated tenant for your content migration.
-You choose and we deploy and let you manage your migration by powerful features built in the tool.
-We also have deployed a process that helps you follow step-by-step process of cloud deployment. </p>
+            <p class="lead"> We understand that customers need a fast, reliable product for file migration.
+We also understand that it is customer's data, so instead of a typical shared-tenant architecture a SaaS company usually provides, we offer a simple, dedicated, secure, scalable and isolated server utlizing powerful capabilities of Windows Server for your content migration.
+You choose cloud server sizes and we have enabled DevOps in Cloud to automatically deploy and let you manage your migration.
+Additionally, all security related configurations to access multi-cloud environment are your's in the server.
+Hence to a provider like Google or Box, it is not a third-party or partner migrating the contents, that ensures higher service levels.
+We have also enabled a process that includes remediation steps that helps you follow step-by-step process of migration.
+A faster reupload option is available that ensures business is not disrupted when you migrate your data.
+You stay in full control of your migration thanks to our easy to navigate interactive user interface.
+You won't even have to worry about messing something up in the setup thanks to our clear and easy to read instructions.
+And if anything goes wrong, report the issue to us and our expert team will try their very best to assist as soon as possible. </p>
         </div>
         <div class="col-md-5 order-md-1">
             <img class="featurette-image img-fluid mx-auto" src="./localhost_files/wordart.png" alt="Generic placeholder image">